 Team Alabama: University of Alabama at Birmingham and Calhoun Community College

 At the heart of s u r v i v ( A L ) is a composite and steel "strong room" that extends below the level of the house’s subfloor with permanent footings.
 The strong room is constructed for durability to withstand extreme weather events and protect the people inside, even if the house around them is impacted by a tornado.

-Planned Features and Technologies
+Features and Technologies

-- Thick, double-stud, well-insulated walls
+- Construction includes thick, double-stud, well-insulated walls.

-- A large northern porch, covered with a transparent canopy for inclement weather, allows light to wrap around corners and penetrate the interior of the house in the early morning and late evening
+- A large northern porch, covered with a transparent canopy for inclement weather, allows light to wrap around corners and penetrate the interior of the house in the early morning and late evening.

-- A central kitchen opens wide for communication to the living and dining spaces
+- A central kitchen opens wide for communication to the living and dining spaces.